-The education system has long been ensure KPU graduates are leading used as a tool of genocide; it is vital the way in stopping the harm that for education to transition to a tool of far too many Indigenous Peoples healing and empowerment to create face at work, in healthcare, and in equitable and inclusive learning all places KPU graduates pursue spaces for both Indigenous and non- their careers.
+Musqueam First Nation used as a tool of genocide; it is vital the way in stopping the harm that for education to transition to a tool of far too many Indigenous Peoples healing and empowerment to create face at work, in healthcare, and in equitable and inclusive learning all places KPU graduates pursue spaces for both Indigenous and non- their careers.
 Engaging with local Indigenous students - after all, what Indigenous communities, forming is good for Indigenous students is relational rapport and togetherness, good for all students.
-The xé?elf's and instilling perspectives of people holistic approach is fundamental to its inevitable success, as it allows for a transformative opportunity for impact that these strategies will have the entirety of the education system here at KPU.
-The xé?el! will help pull out the thread of Anti-Indigenous truly putting thought into action.
-Racism that is woven into the fabric of Canadian culture and will help of the land in educational spaces are all necessary aspects of xé?el4.
-The on all students will be a profound and much-needed change.
-The xé?el4 is
+The xé?ell's and instilling perspectives of people holistic approach is fundamental to of the land in educational spaces are its inevitable success, as it allows all necessary aspects of xé?el.
+The for a transformative opportunity for impact that these strategies will have the entirety of the education system on all students will be a profound and here at KPU.
+The xé?el will help pull much-needed change.
+The xé?el is out the thread of Anti-Indigenous truly putting thought into action.
+Racism that is woven into the fabric of Canadian culture and will help